home-assistant/developers.home-assistant/docs/external_api_rest.md

 #### DELETE /api/event_forwarding

-Cancel event forwarding to another Home Assistant instance.<br>
+Cancel event forwarding to another Home Assistant instance.<br />

 Requires a JSON object that represents the API to cancel forwarding to.